Largest Buddhist temple in the world

 He uncovered the temple with the help of more than 200 men, and it wasn’t until 1885 that they reached the base of the temple.
 To protect it for future generations, the temple was added to the UNESCO World Heritage List in 1991.

-It’s a very busy tourist attraction, but the temple remains an absolute must for your bucket list.
+The Borobudur a very busy tourist attraction, but the temple remains an absolute must for your bucket list.
 Come early in the morning to watch the sunrise here.
-Buy a combination ticket so you can also visit the nearby Prambanan Temple.
+Buy a combination ticket so you can also visit the nearby Hindu temple of Prambanan.